futuraperdita/OpenXiino/README.md

 - Python-standard logging functionality
 - Fully configurable via environment variables

 The end result is to try to build an OpenXiino that is a little more "production-grade", such that it could be run as a service for a small PalmOS community.
+I am writing it for a specific, as-yet-undisclosed project, and got a little obsessed when I started my refactor to where it's ended up looking like this in a few days' time.

 **Note that JavaScript of any type is still not supported.** The JavaScript implementation of Xiino is basically DHTML-level and is too small for the majority of reason to support JS today, which is for single-page applications written in major frameworks such as React.
 It's best to think of OpenXiino as a minimal translation layer on already relatively minimal pages.
 You can use it as a modern TLS-capable proxy to browse the now mostly-HTTPS web without having to worry about the obsolete SSL stack built into Xiino.